 My progressive values remain focused on social and economic justice, public education, and the environment.
-Working with progressive advocacy groups and individuals, I drafted and filed nine bills for the 2019-2020 session of the state legislature.
+Working with progressive advocacy groups and individuals, I drafted and filed nine bills at the beginning of the 2019-2020 session of the state legislature, and three more to respond to the COVID-19 public health pandemic.
 I will co-sponsor many more bills to help Massachusetts continue its journey toward justice, equity, and opportunity for every resident.

 H75 An Act Establishing a Sick Leave Bank